 Minnesota Breaded Chicken Salmonella Outbreak

-The 17 patients sickened in this outbreak range in age from 3 to 83 years old.
-They told health officials that they first developed symptoms on dates ranging from February 21, 2021, to May 7, 2021.
-The number of cases confirmed from each state so far is Arizona (1), Illinois (6), Indiana (3), Michigan (1), Minnesota (4), and New York (2).
+The 28 patients sickened in this outbreak range in age from 3 to 83 years old.
+They told health officials that they first developed symptoms on dates ranging from February 21, 2021, to June 28, 2021.
+The number of cases confirmed from each state so far is Arizona (1), Connecticut (1), Illinois (9), Indiana (4), Michigan (1), Minnesota (4), Nevada (1), and New York (7).
+Eleven people have been hospitalized.

-Investigators from the Minnesota Agriculture Department found the outbreak strain of Salmonella Enetriditis in Kirkwood Chicken Cordon Bleu.
-Kirkwood is an ALDI store brand.
-Product label information indicates that at least some of the Kirkwood breaded chicken products sold at ALDI are made by Serenade Foods in Milford, IN.
+In June, investigators from the Minnesota Agriculture Department found the outbreak strain of Salmonella Enetriditis in Kirkwood Chicken Cordon Bleu.
+Kirkwood is an ALDI store brand and product label information indicated that at least some Kirkwood breaded chicken products sold at ALDI are made by Serenade Foods in Milford, IN.
+But Serenade did not issue a recall.

-At this time, there is no recall.
-The U.S. Department of Agriculture’s Food Safety and Inspection Service (USDA FSIS) said it will need more information such as purchase documentation, shopper records, or other traceable information; before it can request a recall.
-Instead, the agency has issued a “before it can request a recall from the company.
-Instead, the agency has a “Public Health Alert” for all frozen, stuffed, breaded chicken products.
+At that time, the U.S. Department of Agriculture’s Food Safety and Inspection Service (USDA FSIS) said it would need more information, such as purchase documentation, shopper records, or other traceable information; before it could request a recall.
+Instead, the agency issued a “Public Health Alert” for all frozen, stuffed, breaded chicken products on June 2, 2021.
+(The alert did not contain brand names or store locations and was a general reminder for consumers to handle raw chicken safely.)

 Previous Minnesota Breaded Chicken Salmonella Outbreaks